dominant-strategies/quai-docusaurus/docs/develop/apis/json-rpc-api.md

 - `blockCount: Quantity` - Integer block count to be queried.
 Maximum value of 1024.
 - `blockNumber: Quantity` - Latest integer block number to be queried.
 - `rewardPercentiles: Array` - Array of integer reward percentiles.
-A monotonically increasing list of percentile values to sample from each block's effect priority fees per gas in ascending order, weighted by gas used.
+A monotonically increasing list of percentile values to sample from each block's effect priority fees per gas in ascending order, weighted by the gas used.

 ### Example Request